-We offer group music-making (drum circles) as a path to human connection.
-Rhythm can change brain patterns allowing us to be more receptive to empathy, creativity, collaboration, empowerment, listening, and joy.
-From intimate group settings to large community circles, we create experiences that allow connection to occur organically.
-Shakti Drummers combines breathing exercises, rhythm, games, and body movement to help people relieve their own stress by creating a meaningful connection to ecology, self, and others; this connection promotes self-healing, self-realization, and builds healthy communities.
+Serina offers somatic music-making circles (including drum) as a path to human connection.
+Rhythm can change brain patterns allowing humans to be more receptive to empathy, creativity, collaboration, empowerment, listening, and joy.
+From intimate group settings to large community circles, Serina creates somatic experiences that allow connection to occur organically.
+Serina combines breathing exercises, rhythm, games, and body movement to help people relieve their own stress by creating a meaningful connection to ecology, self, and others; this connection promotes self-healing, self-realization, and builds healthy communities.

 Benefits of Music-Making